johnnymetz/johnny-metz-blog/content/posts/latest-book-per-author.md

 ]
 ```

-Similar to the first solution but computes the max in the database, which is slightly more efficient.
+Similar to the first solution but performs the sorting in the database, which is more efficient.

-## Solution 3: Subquery with OuterRef
+## Solution 3: Subquery

 ```python
 from django.db.models import OuterRef, Subquery